+Text description provided by the architects.
 Lehrer Architects purchased this 50 year old building in the Silverlake area of Los Angeles for a new work space.
 The once dingy and crowded 5,400 square foot warehouse was transformed into a working space of light, air, and transparency.
-More photographs and drawings following the break.

 Succinct interventions — blowing out the southern wall; work surfaces of 4’ x 8’ white painted solid core doors; epoxy-finished, painted floors; off-the-shelf storage systems; the red line resolving the trapezoidal shape of the space; and strategic landscape design — accomplished the job for $20.00/square foot (including mechanical / electrical / data / telephone infrastructure, the garden, and the build-out of all work surfaces).